 For reference.
 Use whatever you want, this is just mine.

-The four skills I've written to keep my development flow honest:
+The four skills I've written to keep my development flow honest are all in open-coding-tools on GitHub:

 How I actually use it